Will Smith Player Props: Dodgers vs. Rockies

 Will Smith At The Plate

-- Smith leads Los Angeles with an OBP of .400 this season while batting .286 with 38 walks and 37 runs scored.
+- Smith has 58 hits this season and a team-best OBP of .404.

-- Among qualified hitters in baseball, he ranks 23rd in batting average, seventh in on-base percentage, and 19th in slugging.
+- Among the qualified hitters, he ranks 27th in batting average, while his on-base percentage ranks sixth and he is 21st in slugging.

-- In 26 games this year (45.6%), Smith has picked up an RBI, and in 11 of those games (19.3%) he had two or more.
-He has also driven in three or more of his team's runs in three contests.
+- Smith has picked up an RBI in 44.8% of his games this year, with two or more RBI in 19% of his games.
+He has also driven in three or more runs in three contests.

+- He has scored in 32 games this year (55.2%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.